Julia Trotzki

 🍊 Gin – A must for Gin Tonic, but also for many other drinks like Tom Collins or Bramble.

-➡ Tip: If you want to buy just one bottle, get vodka or rum – they are the most versatile!
+➡ Tip: If you want to buy only a single bottle, take vodka or rum – they are the most versatile!

 2. The 5 essential mixers & juices

-Many cocktails are not just made of alcohol – the right ingredients make the difference.
+Many cocktails consist not only of alcohol – the right ingredients make the difference.
 You should always have these basics at home:

 🫧 Tonic water & soda – Perfect for Gin Tonic or highballs.